agent-force/agent-force.github.io/cost-desiderata-agent-benchmarks.md

 - **Self cost of the LLM-powered agent**: Perhaps the most natural (but surprisingly often overlooked!) cost of an LLM-powered agent is its **self cost**.
 While exhibiting outstanding performance, the underlying LLMs (esp. proprietary ones) require time and money for inference.
 This practical aspect further hurdles the agent's exploration in the environment, as the self cost dramatically accumulates with the sampling over reasoning and external actions.

-To further validate the necessity of cost considerations in both LLM-powered agent benchmarks and methdologies, we construct a cost-sensitive online web shopping environment, C-WebShop.
+To further validate the necessity of cost considerations in both LLM-powered agent benchmarks and methdologies, we construct a cost-sensitive online shopping environment, C-WebShop.

 ## C-WebShop